Acquisition of NBC Universal by Comcast: Impact on competition, diversity, and localism of media company

 The three major topics are media ownership, competition, diversity, and localism.
-Once two or more media companies amalgamated, such as in the case of the merger of News Corp/DirecTV and Sirius XM, many critics suggested that a merged company with too much power will harm the competition, diversity of the media marketplace and even the democracy of this country.
+Once two or more media companies amalgamated, such as in the case of the merger of News Corp/DirecTV and SiriusXM, many critics suggested that a merged company with too much power will harm the competition, diversity of the media marketplace and even the democracy of this country.
 Some of them directly called it "merger to monopoly".
 FCC Commissioner Copps once said, "It will create a single company with enormous influence over politics, art, and culture across the nation and especially in the New York metropolitan area."
 Localism may also be affected by this merger.
 The new entity that acts as a gatekeeper could limit the local or independent voices to get to the slots on the media distribution system.
 Adam Thierer has conveyed this concern, "The new entity will have the incentive to prioritize NBC shows over other local and independent voices and programs, making it even harder to find alternatives on the cable dial."